 At Blue Raven Solar, we help our customers buy their power so they can own it and reap all the benefits.
 It’s our job to ensure you get the most savings possible for your property.

 Our free solar estimate is an accurate, zero-commitment savings evaluation, and, when you decide to take the next step, we’ll send a contractor out to your home to assess your situation.
 This personalized visit provides the information we need to design a solar system unique to your home to optimize sun exposure for reducing your power bill as much as possible.
-If we think you shouldn’t get solar, we’ll tell you.
+If we think it isn’t right for you, we’ll tell you.

 Not all situations are the same and, as we evaluate your property, we will help you have a clearer idea of the cost and benefits of solar for you.
 It is our mission to provide homeowners across America with all the joys and advantages of going solar!